muziejus/transverse/index.md

 <li class="fragment"><span style="color: #b58900;">**Matthew O’Connor**</span></li>
 </ul>

+Note: Nightwood’s often described as the novel everyone’s heard of but no one’s read.
+Which is a shame, because it’s short!
-Note: Published in 1936, Nightwood, by Djuna Barnes, is a short novel that concerns itself with five people who spend most of the novel in Paris.
+And great!
+So, published in 1936, Nightwood, by Djuna Barnes, is a short novel that concerns itself with five people who spend most of the novel in Paris.
 Robin Vote is a young American who takes to wandering and drinking at night.
-She marries and has a child with Felix Volkbein, a fake aristocrat searching for real aristocracy.
+She marries and has a child with Felix Volkbein, a fake aristocrat of Jewish ancestry searching for real aristocracy.
 She leaves Felix for Robin Flood, another American, before leaving Robin for Jenny Petherbridge, a much older, four-times divorced woman of means.
 Commenting on all of this is the bawdy and complex Irish-American doctor from San Francisco, Matthew O’Connor.
 The novel ends back in the US, with Robin and Nora and Nora’s dog somehow, ambiguously reunited in some way.

 ---